Spiritualism (beliefs): France Pre-1848

 French spiritualism, better known as Spiritism; popular throughout France and Latin American countries.
 Its foremost researcher and author is Allan Kardec.

 Spiritualist beliefs are found from time to time in the early literature of the French "magnetists".
 As early as 1787 M. Tardy de Montravel wrote that in the trance the soul of the "somnambule" became freed from its body and was able to intercourse with other spirits.
 Dr G.P.
 Billot, and J. P. F. Deleuze and recorded discussing and documenting seances from the 1820s.

 Of the early French Spiritualist, Alphonse Cahagnet, publisher of spirit messages such as "Arcanes de la vie future devoiles" (1848), is one of its foremost cases.
-Familiar with the teachings of Swedenborg, and interest evoked by contemporary German clairvoyants, in Paris of his day Cahagnet stood almost alone belonging to no school.
-For the advent of Modern Spiritualism in America, Cahagnet would have found few readers but his documentation of his work with the medium Adele Maginot were at once amongst the most remarkable and the best-attested documents on which the early case for Spiritualism depended.
+Familiar with the teachings of Swedenborg, and with an interest evoked by contemporary German clairvoyants, in the Paris of his day, Cahagnet stood almost alone, belonging to no school.
+For the advent of Modern Spiritualism in America, Cahagnet would have found but few readers, although his documentation of his work with the medium Adele Maginot was at once amongst the most remarkable and the best-attested documents on which the early case for Spiritualism depended.